Black Swans: these events that shake cryptos

 Definition and origin of the term

-The term Black Swan originates from an ancient belief: all the swans were white, until we discover black swans in Australia.
-This unexpected discovery inspired the metaphor for an event that completely escapes traditional forecasts and upsets our understanding of the world.
+The term Black Swan originates from an ancient belief: all swans were white, until black swans were discovered in Australia.
+This unexpected discovery inspired the metaphor of an event that completely defies traditional predictions and revolutionizes our understanding of the world.

 The main characteristics of a Black Swan